 Email Authentication is the process used by mailbox providers to verify an email is being sent legitimately by the domain used in the From Address.
 The receiving provider inspects the domain's DNS records for specific entries that indicate the mail is properly authenticated, which helps to prevent phishing and other malicious emails from reaching their users.

-For example, when "email@example.com" sends an email from his regular email client and email server, this isn't an issue.
-However, if "firstname.lastname@example.org" sends a message using MessageGears, via Accelerator or API, that email is sent out through MessageGears's sending servers, not the "domain.com" server.
-The result is that receiving email servers want to verify that the owner of "domain.com" has granted official permission to these 3rd party servers to send emails on behalf of "domain.com" email addresses.
+For example, when "firstname.lastname@example.org" logs into his primary webmail account and sends an email, this isn't an issue.
+However, if email@example.com sends a message using MessageGears, via Accelerator or API, that email is sent out through MessageGears' mail servers instead of the "domain.com" server.
+The result is that receiving email servers want to verify that the owner of domain.com has granted official permission to these 3rd party servers to send mail on behalf of domain.com email addresses.

 When a 3rd party email server doesn't have explicit permission to send on behalf of a domain, this is considered "spoofing".
-This is a common term for when illegitimate email is sent with a falsified From Address and often spammy content.
-Without Email Authentication records on your From Address domain, emails sent via a 3rd party like MessageGears are perceived as spoofed, and therefore not considered legitimately from you.
-This issue will almost always lead to those emails being bounced or sent to spam.
+This is a common term for when an illegitimate email is sent with a falsified From Address and often spammy content.
+Without Email Authentication records on your From Address domain, emails sent via a 3rd party such as MessageGears are perceived as spoofed and are highly likely to be rejected or routed to a spam or quarantine folder.

-In order to ensure that your email content gets to your recipients, taking the steps to legitimize MessageGears as sending on your behalf is important.
-Another step beyond this would be to white-label, but setting up SPF and DKIM records are the first items to address.
+In order to ensure that your email content gets to your recipients, taking steps to authorize MessageGears to send on your behalf is important.

-A typical SPF record is composed like this:
+A typical SPF record is composed this way:

 v=spf1 include:_spf.exampledomain.com -all

-SPF is implemented as as single TXT record for the domain, and can contain up to 10 lookups.
-These records can also indicate a policy for how unlisted sending domains should be treated.
+SPF is implemented as a single TXT record for the domain, and can contain up to 10 lookups.
+These records should also indicate a policy for how mail from IP addresses not in the SPF record is supposed to be treated.